monsonjeremy/Surfline-Project/README.md

 ##### Removing favorites

-As of writing this I have not implemented this feature as it is not outlined in the requirements.
-However even after submitting this i'll be continuing to work on it just for fun so it may have been merged in from another branch!
+Although this was also not in the requirements this felt like a feature that just made sense.
+I felt that not adding this would just be cheaping out, and therefore a feature was born.

 ##### React Component/Container pattern